Raghavvram/Elastic-Stack-Kubernetes/README.md

 # Elastic-Stack-Kubernetes
 Deploying a ELK ( ElasticSearch, LogStash, Kibana Dashboard) stack with filebeat in Kubernetes.

+## Note: This Deployment is based on version 6.2.4

 ### Initial Setup

 Docker Desktop is setup with Kubernetes.